Skip to content

 Here are the quick facts on Early and Absentee Voting.

-• Absentee voting is anonymous and completely secure.
-It is a convenient option, especially as we continue to live through COVID-19.
+• Absentee voting is a convenient option, anonymous and completely secure.

-• Call your Town or City Clerk to ask for your Early or Absent Voter Ballot, which will arrive by mail.
-For the General Election, ballots will automatically be sent to all registered voters.
+• Call your Town or City Clerk to ask for your Early or Absentee Voter Ballot, which will arrive by mail.
+For the General Election, ballots will automatically be mailed to all registered voters.

-• You can get an Early or Absent Voter Ballot and, later, decide to vote in-person.
+• You can get an Early or Absentee Voter Ballot and, later, decide to vote in-person.
 In that case, take your ballot with you to your polling place.
-Do not mail in your Early or Absent Voter Ballot- once your ballot is received at the town office, it is considered a cast ballot.
+Do not mail in your Early or Absentee Voter Ballot- once your ballot is received at the town office, it is considered a cast ballot.

 GUIDE TO ABSENTEE VOTING